DABURUTTI/SRC-WEBDRAFT-wp/README.md

 1. Complete design <--- [||||||||||----------] 50% done!
 2. MarkUp
 3. Coding Main-Background with p5js or three.js
-4. turn in to php files (wordpress I guess)
+4. turn into php files (wordpress I guess)

 ## Are you drunk
 YES